Weighted round robin: Properties

 Like round-robin, weighted round robin scheduling is simple, easy to implement, work conserving and starvation-free.

-When scheduling packets, if all packets have the same size, then WRR and IWRR are an approximation of Generalized processor sharing: a queue $q_i$ will receive a long term part of the bandwidth equals to $\frac{w_i}{\sum_{j=1}^n w_j}$ (if all queues are active) while GPS serves infinitesimal amounts of data from each nonempty queue and offer this part on any interval.
+When scheduling packets, if all packets have the same size, then WRR and IWRR are an approximation of Generalized processor sharing: a queue $q_i$ will receive a long-term part of the bandwidth equal to $\frac{w_i}{\sum_{j=1}^n w_j}$ (if all queues are active) while GPS serves infinitesimal amounts of data from each nonempty queue and offers this part on any interval.

-If the queues have packets of variable length, the part of the bandwidth received by each queue depends not only on the weights but also of the packets sizes.
+If the queues have packets of variable length, the part of the bandwidth received by each queue depends not only on the weights but also on the packet sizes.

-If a mean packets size $s_i$ is known for every queue $q_i$, each queue will receive a long term part of the bandwidth equals to $\frac{s_i \times w_i}{\sum_{j=1}^n s_j \times w_j}$.
+If a mean packets size $s_i$ is known for every queue $q_i$, each queue will receive a long-term part of the bandwidth equal to $\frac{s_i \times w_i}{\sum_{j=1}^n s_j \times w_j}$.
 If the objective is to give to each queue $q_i$ a portion $\rho_i$ of link capacity (with $\sum_{i=1}^n \rho_i=1$), one may set $w_i = \frac{\rho_i}{s_i}$.

-Since IWRR has smaller per class bursts than WRR, it implies smaller worst-case delays.
+Since IWRR has smaller per-class bursts than WRR, it implies smaller worst-case delays.

 Limitations and improvements

 WRR for network packet scheduling was first proposed by Katevenis, Sidiropoulos and Courcoubetis in 1991, specifically for scheduling in ATM networks using fixed-size packets (cells).
-The primary limitation of weighted round-robin queuing is that it provides the correct percentage of bandwidth to each service class only if all the packets in all the queues are the same size or when the mean packet size is known in advance.
-In the more general case of IP networks with variable size packets, to approximate GPS the weight factors must be adjusted based on the packet size.
+The primary limitation of weighted round-robin queuing is that it provides the correct percentage of bandwidth to each service class only if all the packets in all the queues are the same size or if the mean packet size is known in advance.
+In the more general case of IP networks with variable-size packets, to approximate GPS, the weight factors must be adjusted based on the packet size.
 That requires estimation of the average packet size, which makes a good GPS approximation hard to achieve in practice with WRR.

 Deficit round robin is a later variation of WRR that achieves better GPS approximation without knowing the mean packet size of each connection in advance.
-More effective scheduling disciplines were also introduced which handle the limitations mentioned above (e.g. weighted fair queuing).
+More effective scheduling disciplines were also introduced, which handle the limitations mentioned above (e.g., weighted fair queuing).

+Use in real-time operating systems

+Weighted round robin has been adopted by several real-time operating systems (RTOSes) as a task scheduling strategy, where task weights determine the proportion of CPU time allocated to each thread.

+Notable examples include SuperTinyKernel RTOS, a bare-metal C++ RTOS for embedded systems, which implements a Smooth Weighted Round Robin (SWRR) strategy.
+SWRR is an improved variant of classical WRR that distributes CPU time proportionally to task weights while deliberately avoiding execution bursts, ensuring that high-weight tasks do not monopolise the processor in a single scheduling cycle but instead have their additional time quanta spread evenly across the cycle.
+This results in more uniform CPU utilisation and lower scheduling jitter compared to classical WRR, at the cost of a moderately more complex scheduling calculation per context switch.